Military Ear Plug Lawsuit: You May Be Entitled to Compensation

-The recent settlement in favor of the U.S. Military in the 3M Eara plug Lawsuit has once again highlighted the importance of protection against noise pollution in the workplace, and specifically in the military, where hearing loss is the number one service-related disability.
+The recent settlement in favor of the U.S. service members in the 3M Ear Plug Lawsuit has once again highlighted the importance of protection against noise pollution in the workplace, and specifically in the military, where hearing loss is the number one service-related disability in men and women.

 Tinnitus involves the perception of sound or ringing in the ears, thus the sensation of sound where no external sound is present.
 It is not really a condition, but a symptom of an underlying condition such as ear injury or hearing loss and can get worse with age.

 The phantom sounds include buzzing, humming, ringing, roaring, clicking, and hissing, which may vary in pitch.
-It is heard in one or both ears, will come and go, and is sometimes so loud that it will interfere with your ability to hear actual sound or to concentrate.
+It is heard in one or both ears, will come and go, and is sometimes so loud that it interferes with your ability to hear sound or to concentrate.

 It is mostly caused by damage to the inner ear hair cells, which moves in relation to the pressure of soundwaves and triggers electrical impulses to your auditory nerve.
 The brain interprets these impulses as sounds.
 Short or long-term exposure to loud noise can cause permanent damage